Named Type ArgumentsEdit this page on GitHub

 above.
 A missing type argument is inferred as usual by local type

-to be given always for all type parameters.
+be provided for all type parameters.